rexhepAl/digitalsolution/README.md

 # digitalsolution
-This is my first project in HTML, CSS ad Javascript, but yet is not completed.
+This is my first project that I release i Github, with HTML, CSS and Javascript, but yet is not completed.